wathmihasara/ASS_4_GRP-10/README.md

 top_overrepresented <- sorted_counts[1:10, ]
 ```

-This code used to extract the top 10 k-mers that are represented in Deinococcus radiodurans compared to E. coli.
+This code is used to extract the top 10 k-mers that are represented in Deinococcus radiodurans compared to E. coli.

 # plot for Top 10 Overrepresented k-mers